thebarty/meteor-denormalization/README.md

   // "postCache" (cacheProperty) will be created automatically
 ```

-The ``postId``-property is the field you can write to.
-An extra cacheProperties called ``postCache`` will be created for you containing the full comment-instances.
+The ``Comments.postId``-property is the field you can write to.
+An extra cacheProperties called ``Comments.postCache`` will be created for you containing the full comment-instances.

 **The package will now do the rest of the work for you:**